What is the Planarian Anatomy Ontology?

 The Planarian Anatomy (PLANA) Ontology aims to comprehensively describe Schmidtea mediterranea anatomical features, and relationships among them, throughout the life cycle of both the sexually and asexually reproducing biotypes.

-This controlled vocabulary consists >450 terms, encompassing subcellular to systems level anatomical entities, life cycle stages and developmental processes.
+PLANA is a collection of classes curated from the literature and other organism anatomy ontologies to describe anatomical features, life cycle stages, and developmental processes in the regenerative flatworm Schmidtea mediterranea.
 To facilitate cross-species comparisons, extant terms and definitions were imported from UBERON, an integrated cross-species ontology of anatomical features, and other open-source ontologies.
+The preprint detailing PLANA construction can be found here

 Each PLANA term has: